(A) Purpose

 research.
 One size does not fit all.
 The research and scholarship calculation

-on a NEOMED committee, advising a student organization, director of a research
+committee, advising a student organization, director of a research focus area,

-focus area, core research facility director, etc.) and to have at least one
+core research facility director, etc.) and to have at least one activity in

-state/national organizations related to health care or professional
+organizations related to health care or professional development, editorial

-development, editorial board and/or reviewer for scientific publications and
+board and/or reviewer for scientific publications and granting agencies,

-granting agencies, support of community organizations improving health, health
+support of community organizations improving health, health care, and health

-care, and health professions education, etc.) as agreed upon by the department
+professions education, etc.) as agreed upon by the department chair and the

-chair and the faculty member.
-Service responsibilities may be adjusted annually
+faculty member.
+Service responsibilities may be adjusted annually by the

-by the department chair, in consultation with the faculty member, in accordance
+department chair, in consultation with the faculty member, in accordance with

 faculty may be required to assume a higher per cent of service